 Step 2 - Learning to drive

 Once you have your learner’s permit you can drive with a supervising driver.
-You must complete at least 25 hours of supervised driving in a range of conditions to be eligible to sit a practical driving assessment.
+You must complete at least 50 hours of supervised driving (including a minimum of 5 hours at night) in a range of conditions to be eligible to sit a practical driving assessment.
 The supervising driver can be:

 - a holder of an instructors licence issued under the Motor Vehicle Drivers Instructors Act 1963